 - The impact of a positive, negative or inconclusive result, and strategies for dealing with each

 - How genetic test results may affect careers, finances and insurance coverage

 Risk factors determine screening plans

-“While a patient with no risk factors would start colonoscopy screenings at age 50, the recommendation for a patient with Lynch syndrome is much earlier and more frequently,” said Borovik.
+A patient with no risk factors should start colorectal cancer screenings at age 45, but the recommendation for a patient with Lynch syndrome is much earlier and more frequently.
 For people with Lynch syndrome, this could mean having colonoscopies every year, starting at age 25.

 - Types of cancer in the family